 High-capacity PCIe Gen4 storage isn’t cheap.
 Starting at US$169.99/CA$215.99 for the 500GB version, the 4TB version will set you back a whopping US$1018.99/CA$1301.99 — close to the price of two PlayStation 5 consoles.
 Interestingly enough, the 4TB heatsink version only costs an extra US$19/CA$26 over the regular version.
 In that case, it is a no-brainer if you’re shelling out this kind of money for the drive to get the heatsink and add to the longevity of the drive.

 That said, it appears to be on sale on Amazon right now with prices ranging between US$119.99 for the 500GB version and US$899.99 for the 4TB version.
 Personally, given the write performance on the 500GB model, I’d stick with the 1TB and up.
 As for the competition, Seagate’s pricing does seem to be fairly in line with a few off-brand exceptions that are much lower but also come without a heatsink.
 The scoring for this section is based on an average for all four sizes, if it was based on the 4TB alone, it’d be around a 7/10.

 If you’re looking to expand the storage in your gaming PC or PlayStation 5, the Seagate FireCuda 530 Heatsink SSD is a great choice.
 While the 4TB version is expensive, the 1TB and 2TB are more reasonably priced and will provide ample additional fast storage.
 As mentioned in the previous section, I’d personally skip the 500GB version due to its lower max write specifications.

-Because of its performance and PlayStation 5 compatibility, the Seagate FireCuda 530 Heatsink PCIe Gen4 NVMe SSD earns a Top Pick of 2022 Award here at Techaeris.
+Because of its performance and PlayStation 5 compatibility and improved performance gains on the console, the Seagate FireCuda 530 Heatsink PCIe Gen4 NVMe SSD earns a Top Pick of 2022 Award here at Techaeris.